 Kazım Şenol1,2, Murat Ferhat Ferhatoğlu3, Deniz Tihan2,4

 1Department of General Surgery, Uludağ University School of Medicine, Bursa, Turkey

 2Department of General Surgery, Bursa High Specialty Training and Research Hospital, Bursa, Turkey

-2Department of General Surgery, Okan University School of Medicine, İstanbul, Turkey
+3Department of General Surgery, Okan University School of Medicine, İstanbul, Turkey

 Keywords: Appendectomy, appendicitis, appendiceal malignancies, appendiceal tumors

-The most common pathogenesis of acute appendicitis is luminal obstruction of the appendix by a fecolith (2).
-However, all causes that may –directly or indirectly– obliterate the appendiceal cavity will lead the patient to an acute appendicitis.
-Appendiceal tumors are relatively rare, but, possible malignant appendiceal tumors may also obliterate the appendix lumen (5).
+The most common pathogenesis of acute appendicitis is the luminal obstruction of the appendix by a fecalith (2).
+However, all causes which may –directly or indirectly– obliterate the appendiceal cavity will lead the patient to an acute appendicitis.
+Appendiceal tumors are relatively rare but, likely, malignant appendiceal tumors may also obliterate the appendix lumen (5).

 Material and Methods